pma/lfsr/README.md

 Elixir implementation of a binary Galois Linear Feedback Shift Register.

-It can be used to generate out-of-order counters, since a LFSR of size n will generate a sequence of length 2<sup>n</sup>-1 (without repetitions).
+It can be used to generate out-of-order counters, since a LFSR of size n can generate a sequence of length 2<sup>n</sup>-1 (without repetitions).

 ## Usage